 Bilateral links between Australia and Vietnam have developed significantly since the establishment of diplomatic relations in 1973.
-In 2018, Australia and Vietnam are marking 45 years of diplomatic relations.
+In 2018, Australia and Vietnam marked 45 years of diplomatic relations.
 Our current government-to-government relations draw strength from shared strategic interests in maintaining peace and stability in the region based on international law; a trading relationship which has been Australia's fastest-growing among the larger ASEAN economies in recent years; enduring educational links; and Vietnamese recognition of Australia's role as a constructive and generous aid donor.
 The relationship has matured into one of our most important in the region despite differences in our systems and political values.

 On 10 November 2017, during then-Prime Minister Turnbull's visit to Da Nang for APEC, Australia and Vietnam announced that the bilateral relationship would be elevated to a Strategic Partnership.
 On 15 March 2018, Prime Minister Phuc and then-Prime Minister Turnbull signed a Joint Statement on the Establishment of a Strategic Partnership between Australian and Vietnam in Canberra.
 This reflects Australia and Vietnam's mature and diverse bilateral relationship, encompassing wide-ranging cooperation on political issues, trade and investment, education, defence and security, policing, immigration, and combating transnational crime, people smuggling and human trafficking.